virtual-cast/Zenject/Documentation/Signals.md

 ## <a id="signalbusinstaller"></a>SignalBusInstaller

-The zenject signal functionality is optional.
-When importing zenject, if you do not want to include signals you can simply uncheck the `OptionalExtras/Signals` folder.
+Signals are an optional feature of Zenject.
+When importing Zenject, if you do not want to include signals you can simply uncheck the `OptionalExtras/Signals` folder.
 As a result of this, signals are not enabled automatically, so you have to explicitly install them yourself by calling `SignalBusInstaller.Install(Container)` in one of your installers.

 You could either do this just one time in a `ProjectContext` installer, or you could do this in each scene in a `SceneContext` installer.
 Note that you only need to do this once, and then you can use signals in the container that you pass to `SignalBusInstaller,` as well as any subcontainers, which is why if you install to `ProjectContext` you do not need to install to `SceneContext.`